 In 2012, Dr. Sanchez-Portuguez directed and produced a CD with the Grammy-winner singer Sylvia McNair in which he is also featured as performer and arranger.
 In 2014 and 2015 he served as the Director of Guitar Studies at Franklin College in Indiana, where he also taught World Music.
 In 2015, he started teaching classical guitar lessons and online music appreciation classes at Parkland College.
 And in that same year he created his own private classical and fingerstyle guitar studio at The Upper Bout.

-Dr. Sanchez-Portuguez has been invited to participate in numerous festivals around the world including the Boardwalk Music Festival in Virginia, the Festival de Guitares D’Alsace in France, the Festival Internacional de Guitarra in San José, Costa Rica, the Festival de Guitarra de Guanacaste in Liberia, Costa Rica, Guitar Days in Buffalo, NY, the Festival Permanente de Música de Suchitoto in El Salvador and the Indiana Guitar Festival.
+Dr. Sanchez-Portuguez has been invited to participate in numerous festivals around the world including the Boardwalk Music Festival in Virginia, the Festival de Guitares D’Alsace in France, the Festival Internacional de Guitarra in San José, Costa Rica, the Mid-America Guitar Ensemble Festival, the Festival de Guitarra de Guanacaste in Liberia, Costa Rica, Guitar Days in Buffalo, NY, the Festival Permanente de Música de Suchitoto in El Salvador and the Indiana Guitar Festival.
 He has also performed and given masterclasses and lecture-recitals at several universities including Marshall University, Universidad de Costa Rica, Tulane University, University of Illinois, Indiana University, University of Indianapolis and Indiana University Purdue in Indianapolis.

 Dr. Sanchez-Portuguez is currently the guitar professor at the University of Illinois School of Music.
 He continues to compose, as well as perform both locally and internationally.

 Teaching of music